stonepros/stone/doc/rados/api/python.rst

 		print key, value

-By default, Ceph authentication is ``on``.
+By default, Stone authentication is ``on``.
 Your application will need to know the location of the keyring.
-The ``python-ceph`` module doesn't have the default location, so you need to specify the keyring path.
-The easiest way to specify the keyring is to add it to the Ceph configuration file.
-The following Ceph configuration file example uses the ``client.admin`` keyring.
+The ``python-stone`` module doesn't have the default location, so you need to specify the keyring path.
+The easiest way to specify the keyring is to add it to the Stone configuration file.
+The following Stone configuration file example uses the ``client.admin`` keyring.

 .. code-block:: ini